Updated July 2020

 When Do You Need To Update Your TV Box Firmware?

-You might need to update your firmware when you are setting up your Android TV Box if it does not come with the manufacturer’s latest firmware.
-This happens more often than you would think, especially if you buy through less than reputable dealers.
+If this is your situation, you will probably want to check that you have the most up-to-date firmware version when you are setting up your Android TV Box.
+This happens more often than you would think, especially if you buy your hardware through less-than-reputable dealers.

 If the newest firmware is not compatible with your device, this is probably because the manufacturer is no longer supporting your hardware.